ffplayout/ffplayout/docs/notifications.md

 Errors raised while sending a notification are not sent as notifications themselves, which prevents recursive alert loops.
 Check the ffplayout logs if a push service rejects a request or cannot be reached.
+HTTP notification requests time out after ten seconds so an unresponsive service cannot retain background tasks indefinitely.